Bjørn Dæhlie: Athletic career

 The 1997 Skiing World Championships were Dæhlie's most successful World Championships.
 In front of the home crowd in Trondheim, he won a medal in every race, taking gold in the 10 km classical race, the 10+15 km combined pursuit and the 4 × 10 km relay.
 In addition he won a silver in the 30 km freestyle and bronze in the 50 km classical.
 Dæhlie said the championships were like "Lillehammer all over again" and that "For me, it's very special to compete in Norway".

 Dæhlie won three golds and one silver in his last Olympics in Nagano.
 He won the 10 km classical style, the 50 km freestyle and the 4 × 10 km skiing relay.
 In the 15 km freestyle pursuit, he got a silver medal having been beaten by Thomas Alsgaard on the sprint.
 Dæhlie won the 50 km freestyle ahead of Niklas Jonsson by only eight seconds.
 Both skiers collapsed on the finishing line, having given everything in pursuit of victory.
 Dæhlie described the race as his hardest ever.
-Dæhlie also formed a lasting friendship with Phillip Boit, the Kenyan skier.
+Dæhlie also formed a lasting friendship with Philip Boit, the Kenyan skier.
 Dæhlie waited for Boit on the finish line for 20 minutes following the 10 km race, saying Boit deserved encouragement.
 Philip went on to name one of his children Dæhlie Boit.

 Dæhlie was planning to compete in the 2002 Winter Olympics in Salt Lake City, but he was prevented from participating by a career-ending roller skiing accident in August 1999.
 The resulting back injury prevented Dæhlie from adding more medals to his collection.
 He retired from the sport in March 2001, having tried extensive rehabilitation and surgery to come back.
 His decision to retire shocked the nation of Norway, where Dæhlie was idolized for his great winning record.

-Dæhlie's eight Olympic titles are a record for the Winter Olympics, as are his total of 12 Olympic medals (he also won four silver medals) which he amassed in three Olympics (Albertville, Lillehammer and Nagano).
+Dæhlie's eight Olympic titles were a long-time record for the Winter Olympics (his compatriot Johannes Høsflot Klæbo has surpassed him in 2026), as are his total of 12 Olympic medals (he also won four silver medals) which he amassed in three Olympics (Albertville, Lillehammer and Nagano).
 In addition to his achievements at the Olympics he had great success in the World Championships where he won 17 medals of which nine were gold medals.
 He was particularly successful in the Trondheim 1997 World Championships, where he earned medals in all five events.
 Despite his unanticipated early exit from the sport, Dæhlie is considered by many to be one of the greatest Winter Olympic athletes of all time.
 In his illustrious career, Dæhlie never won a race at the Holmenkollen ski festival, but he was still awarded the Holmenkollen medal in 1997 (shared with Bjarte Engen Vik and Stefania Belmondo).